aubie87/AdventureWorksCore/readme.md

+# Adventure Works Playground
-## ASP.NET Core 2 Tutorial and Playground
+## ASP.NET Core 2 Tutorial

 ### Summary
 The initial goal is to build an ASP.NET Core project that accesses the AdventureWorks database.
 Within the solution there will be multiple sub-projects separating the front-end technologies from back-end support requirements including data access and business logic.
 Domain Driven Design (DDD) will also drive separation of business needs and usage.